kylegrahammatzen/spotify-cli/README.md

 # Spotify CLI Application

 A command-line interface for managing a Spotify-like music streaming service database using MySQL.
-This project was developed to fulfill the requirements for the Database Systems course project.
+The project was developed to fulfill the requirements for the Database Systems course project at Rowan University taught by Dominic Boccaleri.

 # Features